karlchen1990/gacdata_peer_review/README.md

 The test set is in file ./UCI HAR Dataset/test/X_test.txt

-The corresponding activity labels are file y_train.txt and y_test.txt
+The activity labels for training data set and test data set are file y_train.txt and y_test.txt

-tidy_data.txt is the output file
+tidy_data.txt is the new data set which has the average of each variable for each activity and each subject

 CodeBook.md explains the dataset cleaning process